ph-il/TbbcMoneyBundle/README.md

 * subclass the MoneyFormatter and rewrite the getDefaultNumberFormater method to set a application wide NumberFormatter

-Using the TbbcMoneyBundle without Doctrine
+Using the PhilMoneyBundle without Doctrine
 ------------------------------------------

-You have to disable the pair history service in order to use the TbbcMoneyBundle without Doctrine.
+You have to disable the pair history service in order to use the PhilMoneyBundle without Doctrine.

 ```
-tbbc_money:
+phil_money:
     enable_pair_history: true
 ```